adenlall/salatok-gtk/README.md

                * download or copy any .ttf or otf font files into `$HOME/.local/share/fonts/io.github.adenlall.salatok-gtk/`
                - name the file like his font name plus language of the font. ex: if you have Ubuntu Font, the name should be exactly like this : Ubunutu.latin.ttf

-For non Debian-based distros :

-     Until now This application is only available for the Dibian, we encourage you to package it for you distro by following the steps below :

-     * clone the repo and open it with GNOME-builder and buildit from there.

-     * for packaging you should folow your distro policy and guidelines.

 ## Hacking